 These Proxy Voting Policies and Procedures, including the Proxy Policies, are available to Clients upon request.
 To Clients for which the Corporation has proxy voting authority, the Corporation provides a summary of these Proxy Voting Policies and Procedures and discloses how those Clients may obtain information about how their proxies were voted.
 If requested, the Corporation will provide Clients with information on our proxy voting decisions and actions for securities in their accounts.

-The Corporation, in conjunction with ISS, will compile and maintain for five (5) years the proxy voting records required by Rule 204-2(c)(2) under the Advisers Act, which include (1) copies of these Proxy Voting Policies and Procedures, (2) a copy of each proxy statement received for client securities (this requirement may be satisfied by a third party who has agreed in writing to do so or by obtaining a copy of the proxy statement from the EDGAR database), (3) a record of each vote cast on behalf of a client (this requirement may be satisfied by a third party who has agreed in writing to do so), (4) a copy of any document created by the Corporation that was material to making the voting decision or that memorializes the basis for the decision, and (5) a copy of each written Client request for information on how the Corporation voted proxies on the client’s behalf, as well as a copy of any written response to a written or oral client request for such information.
+The Corporation, in conjunction with ISS, will compile and maintain for five (5) years the proxy voting records required by Rule 204-2(c)(2) under the Advisers Act, which includes (1) copies of these Proxy Voting Policies and Procedures, (2) a copy of each proxy statement received for client securities (this requirement may be satisfied by a third party who has agreed in writing to do so or by obtaining a copy of the proxy statement from the EDGAR database), (3) a record of each vote cast on behalf of a client (this requirement may be satisfied by a third party who has agreed in writing to do so), (4) a copy of any document created by the Corporation that was material to making the voting decision or that memorializes the basis for the decision, and (5) a copy of each written Client request for information on how the Corporation voted proxies on the client’s behalf, as well as a copy of any written response to a written or oral client request for such information.

 At least annually, the Corporation shall review and where necessary amend these Proxy Voting Policies and Procedures.